Glossary¶

 Events allow for dynamic notifications to be sent to all objects that are a subclass of FLComponent.
 Every FLComponent is an event handler.
 The event mechanism is like a pub-sub mechanism that enables indirect communication between components for data sharing.

-The Executors is the component on the FL Client side that executes the task received from the Controller on the FL Server.
-For example, in DL training, the Executors would implement the training loop.
+The Executor is the component on the FL Client side that executes the task received from the Controller on the FL Server.
+For example, in DL training, the Executor would implement the training loop.
 There can be multiple executors on the client, designed to execute different tasks (training, validation/evaluation, data preparation, etc.).

 Filters are used to define transformations of the data in the Shareable object when transferred between server and client and vice versa.
 Filters can be applied when the data is sent or received by either the client or server.